Boondock-Echo/ATE/README.md

 ## Multi-channel NBFM transmitter

 This repository includes a multi-channel narrowband FM transmitter that can drive HackRF, Pluto SDR, and PlutoPlus SDR devices.
+The Python flowgraph in `multich_nbfm_tx.py` lets you queue playlists per-channel, apply per-channel gains, and stream the composite RF waveform out an `osmosdr` sink.

 ### High-level workflow